iSEE-Laboratory/Long_RVOS/README.md

 Long-RVOS is the first large-scale **long-term** referring video object segmentation benchmark, containing 2,000+ videos with an average duration exceeding **60 seconds**.

-## 📢 News

-- `2025.11.02` Long-RVOS benchmark and ReferMo baseline code are released!
-- `2025.11.02` Dataset is available on HuggingFace Hub and Google Drive.

 ## 📦 Dataset Download

 The Long-RVOS dataset is available on [HuggingFace Hub](https://huggingface.co/datasets/iSEE-Laboratory/Long-RVOS).
 Use our download script: